Social Neuroscience and Psychotherapy Lab

 Director

 Dr. Stauffer (he/they) is Associate Professor of Psychiatry at Oregon Health & Science University (OHSU) and dual board-certified in Psychiatry and Addiction Medicine.
 Dr. Stauffer is an OHSU medical school alum and completed Adult Psychiatry Residency and an Advanced Neuroscience Research Fellowship at the University of California, San Francisco (UCSF).
-Dr. Stauffer's previous clinical trial work includes Phase 2 (NCT03282123) and Phase 3 (NCT03537014) trials of MDMA-assisted psychotherapy for PTSD, a study of psilocybin-assisted group therapy for demoralization in long-term AIDS survivors (NCT02950467), and several studies of intranasal oxytocin as an intervention for substance use disorders--including a study of oxytocin-enhanced group therapy for methamphetamine-using men who have sex with men (NCT02881177).
-Dr. Stauffer serves as Supervisor and Assistant Trainer for MAPS’ MDMA Therapy Training Program, is a member of the Oregon Governor's Psilocybin Advisory Board, is Co-Chair of the Fireside Project's Equity & Liberation Research Committee, and has served in curriculum development, teaching, and mentorship roles for the Center for Psychedelic Therapies and Research at CIIS, Integrative Psychiatry Institute’s Psychedelic-Assisted Therapy Training, Psychedelic.Support, Polaris Insight Center, SoundMind Institute, and Alma Institute.
+Dr. Stauffer is an MDMA-assisted therapy supervisor, trainer, and educator, is a member of the Oregon Governor's Psilocybin Advisory Board, and has served as an expert psychedelic therapy consultant for various federal agencies.
+Dr. Stauffer has served in curriculum development, teaching, and mentorship roles for many programs, including the Center for Psychedelic Therapies and Research at the California Institute of Integral Studies, Integrative Psychiatry Institute’s Psychedelic-Assisted Therapy Training, and Naropa University’s Center for Psychedelic Studies.

 Dr. Bazinet (she/her) is a licensed clinical psychologist with a professional background in both research and provision of clinical services.
 She received her PhD in 2013 from the University of California, San Diego & San Diego State University’s joint doctoral program in clinical psychology and completed a clinical internship and research postdoc at OHSU.
 She is a co-founder and the Director of Research and Development at Sequoia Center, a community nonprofit clinic offering sliding-scale ketamine-assisted psychotherapy and related services, with a focus on equitable access for members of historically marginalized populations.
 Dr. Bazinet’s previous research focused on understanding substance use and addiction through the lens of psychoneuroimmunology, as well as evaluating psychotherapeutic and biomedical interventions to aid in recovery from prolonged substance use.
 Her current research interests center on developing best practices and standards of care for the delivery of psychedelic-assisted therapies within medical and non-medical contexts.
 Dr. Bazinet serves on the board of the National Psychedelics Association and on the training subcommittee of the Oregon Psilocybin Advisory Board.
 She is a longtime lead volunteer with the Zendo Project and other organizations that provide crisis response, peer support and harm reduction services at music festivals and events.